denniscwylie/sarks/sarks_vignette.md

 | 1458 | 4442 |    24 | 175 |  ATACTGAG  |
 | 2258 | 4518 |    25 |   0 | CATACTGAGA |

-In this case, with spatialLength=3, this is not such an important step—although it does serve to accomplish some simplification of results as was described when mergedKmerSub- Peaks was first introduced in section 1.3.2—but in general it is a critical piece of the SArKS methodology when spatial smoothing is in use.
+In this case, with `spatialLength`=3, this is not such an important step—although it does serve to accomplish some simplification of results as was described when `mergedKmerSubPeaks` was first introduced in section 1.3.2—but in general it is a critical piece of the SArKS methodology when spatial smoothing is in use.

-The subpeaks output of mergedKmerSubPeaks should generally be regarded as the main individual motif output for SArKS.
+The `subpeaks` output of `mergedKmerSubPeaks` should generally be regarded as the main individual motif output for SArKS.
 Section 2.5 provides more details.
 When employing spatial smoothing to identify MMDs, you may want to inspect individual input sequences of interest by visualizing the SArKS results: